0b1101-ajay/Learning-Java/Day - 1/README.md

 - This method prints the text on the console and the **cursor remains at the start of the next line** at the console.
 - The next printing takes place from next line.
 - It **can work without arguments**.
+- We can also use this method to print numbers.
+However, unlike text, we don't put numbers inside double quotes
+- You can also perform mathematical calculations inside the println() method

 ## print():